Windsurf-Samples/cascade-customizations-catalog/web-ui/README.md

 ## Troubleshooting

 ### Files Not Loading
-- Check that markdown files exist in the `docs/` directory
+- Check that markdown files exist in the `customizations/` directory
-- Verify file paths in the `customizationPaths` array
+- Verify file paths in the `DirectoryScanner` configuration
 - Check browser console for fetch errors

 ### Styling Issues